-130. United Nations
+128. United Nations

-Description: Exempt from tax is the United Nations, or any international organization of which the United States is a member, where it is the purchaser, user, or consumer, or where it sells services or property of a kind not ordinarily sold by private persons.
+Citation: Section 1116(a)(3) Effective Date: August 1, 1965 Description: Exempt from tax is the United Nations, or any international organization of which the United States is a member, where it is the purchaser, user, or consumer, or where it sells services or property of a kind not ordinarily sold by private persons.

-131. Diplomats and Foreign Missions
+129. Diplomats and Foreign Missions

-Citation: Federal treaties with diplomat's country Effective Date: Effective dates vary by Federal treaties

-Description: Diplomats of foreign countries and foreign missions are exempt from all national, state, and local taxes if the treaty with the foreign nation provides a reciprocal exemption for U.S. diplomats abroad.
+Citation: Federal treaties with diplomat's country Effective Date: Effective dates vary by Federal treaties Description: Diplomats of foreign countries and foreign missions are exempt from all national, state, and local taxes if the treaty with the foreign nation provides a reciprocal exemption for U.S. diplomats abroad.

-132. Charitable Organizations
+130. Charitable Organizations